Read the directions below if that is how you learn best, or watch the videos if you prefer. (It is not necessary to do both).

 As always when using heat on your extensions take care to apply a heat protectant first, preferably one that protects up to 450.
 We recommend keeping the temperature of the tool to 300F or less.
 Use of a blow-dryer with a concentrator nozzle will produce smoother results for your hair than just directing the hair everywhere.

-To lessen or even avoid the tangling that often comes from moving in your sleep take care to follow these behaviors: Make sure your hair is 100% dry.
+To lessen or even avoid the tangling that often comes from moving in your sleep take care to follow these behaviors: Make sure your tape in hair extensions are 100% dry.
 Even damp hair can tangle easily.
 Brush your hair and place in a low ponytail.
 Use a silk or satin pillowcase.